isomerpages/csa-sicw1/_speakers/Speaker – Dr Markus Richter.md

 #### **Dr Markus Richter**

-*State Secretary at the Federal Ministry of the Interior and Community <br>and Federal Government Commissioner for Information Technology <br>
+*State Secretary at the Federal Ministry of the Interior and Community <br>Federal Government Commissioner for Information Technology <br>
 Federal Government of Germany<br>Germany*

 ##### **Biography**